Visit Albuquerque prohibits users from downloading images from our website.

 Innovation Central is an initiative to drive economic prosperity and modern business development in Albuquerque.
 It's a long-term strategic development project with the goal of drawing dynamic thinkers and entrepreneurs to the Rio Grande Valley.

-Exciting new ventures that are part of Innovation Central and downtown revitalization include:
+Exciting ventures that are part of Innovation Central and downtown revitalization include:

-• Innovate ABQ is a new innovation district for researchers, inventors and entrepreneurs that opened in August 2017.
+• Innovate ABQ is an innovation district for researchers, inventors and entrepreneurs.
 The six-story entrepreneurial hub includes research and commercial labs, science and technology companies, living spaces, educational programs and commercial businesses.

 • FatPipe ABQ: This business incubator is located in the heart of the innovation corridor and hosts weekly entrepreneurial presentations as part of the Kauffman Foundation's One Million Cups initiative.